CallaDuffield/Data-Journalism-Final-Project/README.md

 # Data-Journalism-Final-Project
 This repository documents my analysis of change in California's wildfire spread and the California Department of Forestry and Fire Protection's (CAL FIRE) response during the five year period between 2017 to 2021.
 In this document I will broadly examine the relationship between fire damage and expenditures, and take a closer look at resource response to turbulent wildfire seasons.
+I mainly used statistics from <https://www.fire.ca.gov/stats-events/>.

 # Analysis 1: Money